-DBT’s emphasis on interpersonal effectiveness.
-Which helps clients develop skills that will make their interpersonal relationships less problematic and improve the way they view themselves within these relationships.
-Aiming to help the client identify and discourage negative, ineffective behaviors and replace these behaviors with more effective ones.
+DBT emphasizes interpersonal effectiveness.
+This helps clients develop skills that will make their interpersonal relationships less problematic and improve the way they view themselves within these relationships—aiming to help the client identify and discourage negative, ineffective behaviors and replace these behaviors with more effective ones.

 - Emotion Regulation